hurshkarkhanis/twitter-project/README.md

 ![scores](graphs/default_big.png)

-I wanted to tune my hyperparameters with GridSearchCV and I used an [AWS EC2 C5 Instance](https://aws.amazon.com/ec2/instance-types/c5/) to get more computational power.
+I tuned my hyperparameters with GridSearchCV and I used an [AWS EC2 C5 Instance](https://aws.amazon.com/ec2/instance-types/c5/) to get more computational power.
 Once I got optimal hyperparemeters for all five models, I ran them on different sample sizes of data to see how each would fare.
 Below are the results.

 ![all_scores](graphs/scores_big.png)

 ## LSTM Neural Network

-I wanted to explore the idea of an LSTM Neural Network so I trained by tweer data on that.
+I wanted to explore the idea of an LSTM Neural Network so I trained my tweet data on that.
 After spending lots of time manipulating/adding/removing layers and epochs I came up with a model whose accuracy was on par with my scikit-learn models and also had a decreasing loss per epoch.
 Below are the layers I ended up using, and below that is a graph of accuracy and loss.

   * Sequential Model
   * Embedding Layer